pivotal-cf/docs-phd-ds/service_plans.md

  <p>Click <strong>On-demand Service Plans</strong>.</p>
  <p>The <strong>On-demand Service Plans</strong> screen displays.</p>
 </li>
+<li>Click the name of the On-Demand Service plan that you want to modify.<p>A form expands below its name where you can change the configuration values. </p>
 <li>Change any of the fields that define the service plan.</li>
 <li>Click the <strong>Save</strong> button.</li>
 </ol>